Leonardofreua/ML-and-DataScience-in-practice/README.md

 [Notebook code](https://github.com/Leonardofreua/Machine-Learning-A-Z-Python-and-R-in-Data-Science/blob/master/Regression/Simple%20Linear%20Regression/Python/simple_linear_regression.ipynb) | [R code](https://github.com/Leonardofreua/Machine-Learning-A-Z-Python-and-R-in-Data-Science/blob/master/Regression/Simple%20Linear%20Regression/R/simple_linear_regression.R)

+---
+**Topics covered:**

+1 - Definition

+2 - Aplication examples of SLR

+3 - How to find the best fit line?

+---

+### Definition

 *Is a statiscal method for obtaining a formula to predict values of one variable from another where there is a casual relationship between the two variables.*

 Simple Linear Regression makes predictions of the **dependent variable (Y)** based on the value of the **independent variable (X)**.